primer/brand/.changeset/shiny-taxis-cover.md

 - Dropdown submenu's now appear with white and black background and foreground colors respectively, irrespective of color mode.

 - Various other visual updates to improve brand-alignment.
-These include adjustments to font sizes, weight and iconography.
+These include adjustments to text size, weight, color and iconography.